 Drugs affecting coagulation/platelet function

-Medicinal products that affect coagulation or those that alter platelet function may increase the risk of bleeding prior to, during or after tenecteplase therapy and should be avoided in the first 24 hours after treatment for acute ischaemic stroke, see section 4.3.
+Medicinal products that affect coagulation or those that alter platelet function may increase the risk of bleeding (when administered prior to, during or after tenecteplase therapy).
+These products should be avoided in the first 24 hours after Metalyse treatment for acute ischaemic stroke.
+With regard to pre-treatment with these substances, see sections 4.2, 4.3 and 4.4.

 ACE Inhibitors

-Concomitant treatment with ACE inhibitors may enhance the risk of suffering a hypersensitivity reaction, see section 4.4.
+Concomitant treatment with ACE inhibitors may enhance the risk of experiencing a hypersensitivity reaction, see section 4.4.

 Published academic randomised trials involving more than 2 000 patients treated with tenecteplase did not show any clinically relevant interactions with other medicinal products commonly used in patients with AIS.